ronakjethwa/javascript-equality-checks/README.md

 # JavaScropt Equality Checks
 ### Some Fun Equality Checks In JavaScript

-There are mainly 3 ways to check the value equality in JavaScrpt.
+There are mainly 3 ways to check the value equality in JavaScript.
 You already know two of them.
 There is a fun third one, `Object.is().`
 ```js
 - Strict Equality: a === b (triple equals).
 - Loose Equality: a == b (double equals).